relishinc/dill-pixel/apps/examples/hello-world/README.md

 ## Development

-- run `npm install` to install dependencies
+- run `pnpm install` to install dependencies
-- run `npm run dev` to start the vite development server
+- run `pnpm dev` to start the vite development server
 - make changes to the code
 - see them reflected at http://localhost:3000